gchq/sleeper/docs/deployment-guide.md

 | File            | Purpose                        | Usecase |
 |-----------------|--------------------------------|---------|
-deployNew.sh      | Deploys a new instance         | Use when deploying a new instance deployExisting.sh | Redeploys an existing instance | Use when you wish to re-run the CDK against an exising deployment, in case you're concerned there's drift, or when you wish to upgrade and existing instance to a newer version.
+deployNew.sh      | Deploys a new instance         | Use when deploying a new instance deployExisting.sh | Redeploys an existing instance | Use when you wish to re-run the CDK against an existing deployment, in case you're concerned there's drift, or when you wish to upgrade an existing instance to a newer version.

 They also upload the necessary deployment artefacts to AWS.
 These artefacts must be available for deployment, either by building Sleeper locally or installing pre-published artefacts.
 See the [developer guide](developer-guide.md#building)